indivisible-irl/ShiftingPerspectives/README.md

 ShiftingPerspectives
 ====================

-A Minecraft Bukkit Mod fto increase action, keep players on their toes and make sure there is nowhere to hide!
+A Minecraft Bukkit Mod to increase action, keep players on their toes and make sure there is nowhere to hide!

 Requirements
 ------------